trecenode/rpgmakermv/README.md

 ## Plugins List

+### TMN_Basic.js
+TMN_Basic.js is a collection of basic and useful functions for RMMV.

 ### TMN_Login.js
 TMN_Login.js is a plugin for creating an API Login before the title window.

+### TMN_Saveapi.js
+TMN_Saveapi.js allow you to save and load the game via API.
+Requires TMN_Login.js enabled first.

 # Terms Of Use